EmaSMach/tkinter-form/README.txt

 I wrote this as an excercise for me, because it's fun and I like programming.

 If you like you can suggest any improvments.
 Thanks.

+Edit: Write "python controller.py" to run the program.